Information for discounters

 In addition to the proof of authorization, you must have the following documentation in the client's file available for review by the CRA should we request it.

 - If you are deducting an amount for a prior year return shortage, make sure you keep the prior year Form RC71, Statement of Discounter Transaction, proof of payment of the minimum consideration, and the Form RC72, Notice of the Actual Amount of the Refund of Tax.

 - If you are deducting a fee for a family member's T1 return, make sure you keep the social insurance number of the family member and details about his or her relationship to the client.

 When you acquire a right to a client's refund, and you are aware of a client's debt to the CRA, you must enter in box A, on Form RC71, Statement of Discounting Transaction, the estimated refund from line 484, minus the amount owing.
-Administratively, we accept that interest may be added to the debt to allow for the period between the time the outstanding balance is provided to you, and the time the tax return is assessed.
+Administratively, we accept that interest may be added to the interest-bearing amounts to allow for the period between the time the outstanding balance is provided to you, and the time the tax return is assessed.
 In such cases, the interest must be calculated using an interest rate not higher than the CRA prescribed interest rates for a period no longer than our published EFILE processing standard of two weeks (or our paper-processing standard, if you are filing paper returns).
-Our rates and standards are available on our Web site at www.cra-arc.gc.ca.
 Documentation on your clients' files must show the amount of the debt, the interest added, to whom it was owed, and the source of this information.
 You cannot add interest on a non-interest-bearing debt.
 For more information about our interest rates, go to Prescribed interest rates.

 Subsection 4(1) of the Act requires that a client be paid the full minimum consideration at or before the time a discounter acquires the right to the client's refund.
 You cannot acquire a right to a client's refund of tax and only discount part of it.
 For example, in a situation where you are aware of a tuition, education and textbook carry forward amount, you must account for this amount in the calculation of the estimated refund at the time of the discounting transaction.
 Make sure that you discount on the total estimated refund.

-As a discounter you will receive your client's original notice of assessment.
-Upon receipt, you have to send the original notices to all your clients along with Form RC72, Notice of the Actual Amount of the Refund of Tax.
+As a discounter, you will receive your clients’ original notice of assessment.
+As soon as you receive them, you have to send the original notices to all your clients along with Form RC72, Notice of the Actual Amount of the Refund of Tax.
 Even if your clients give us an email address on their T1 return or register through My Account to receive online mail from us, we will still send the notices of assessment to you.